Borrowing from a credit union

 How to borrow from a credit union

 The first step is to find a credit union that you can join and become a member.
-When you join, you may need to provide some forms of identification (although if you are joining one run by your union, you may not).
+When you join, you might need to provide some forms of identification (although if you’re joining one run by your union, you might not).

 Ulster Federation of Credit Unionsopens in new window